magento/data-migration-tool/README.md

 *	Check that the data migration tool has a network connection to the Magento 1.x and Magento 2 databases.

 	Open ports in your firewall so the migration tool can communicate with the databases and so the databases can communicate with each other.

-*	To provide redundancy in the event of unexpected issues, we advise you to replicate your Magento 1.x database.

 *	Migrate Magento 1.x extension and custom code to Magento 2.